7 Insignificant Homeschool Perks that Make a Big Difference

 7. More Time for Play

-Education is such a serious business, but for kids play is a huge part of the learning.
+Although education is serious business, for kids play is a huge part of the learning.
 In many ways it’s the main part.
 This is true even as they age.

 8. Snack Time All the Time

-While we often joke about homeschoolers needing second breakfast, the reality is that eating when you are hungry and refraining when you aren’t makes good sense.
-As homeschoolers, we can snack in our classroom and choose to stock our refrigerator with healthy options that result in good dietary choices.
+While we often joke about homeschoolers needing a second breakfast, the reality is that eating when you are hungry and refraining when you aren’t makes good sense.
+As homeschoolers, we can snack in our classroom and choose to stock our refrigerator with healthy options that result in good dietary choices which in turn fuels the brain for learning.

 9. School Outside